From explicit to spontaneous charge order and the fate of antiferromagnetic quantum Hall state: Results

 In the following we present the details of the results leading to the phase diagrams \ref{fig:pd_d0} and \ref{fig:pd_U18}.
 We provide data for quantities in Eq. \eqref{eq:param} which allow to characterize the different phases.
 In addition, we compare the ground state energies to pinpoint the location of transition points in coexistence regions.
 We first set $\Delta=0$ and address Fig. \ref{fig:pd_d0} and then focus on Fig. \ref{fig:pd_U18}.

 Figure \ref{fig:d0_weakV} displays the staggered charge density $n_s$ and the local magnetization $m$ [panel (a)] and the effective ionic potential $\tilde{\Delta}_\sigma$ [panel (b)] vs the Hubbard interaction $U$ for the two values of the NN interaction $V=0.5t$ and $1.0t$.
 The results are for $\Delta=0$ and the number of bath sites $n_b=6$ in the ED impurity solver.
 The dashed lines in panel (b) separate the topological region (shaded area) from the trivial region.
 The spin component $\sigma$ has the Chern number $\mathcal{C}_\sigma=1$ for $|\tilde{\Delta}_\sigma| <4t'$ and the Chern number $\mathcal{C}_\sigma=0$ for $|\tilde{\Delta}_\sigma| >4t'$.
 For the small value of the NN interaction $V=0.5t$ there is no charge-density order in the system in the entire range of the Hubbard $U$.
 This involves also $U<t$ not included in the figure.
 The N\'eel AF phase stabilizes for $U>7.5t$ signaled by a finite local magnetization $m$.
 The effective ionic potential for $V=0.5t$ in panel (b) reveals that the paramagnetic phase is a QHI with the Chern number $\mathcal{C}=\mathcal{C}_\up+\mathcal{C}_\dn=2$.
 The effective ionic potential for both $\up$ and $\dn$ spins immediately leaves the topological region as soon as the local magnetization develops indicating the topologically trivial nature of the AFI.
-These results serve as an example demonstrating the phase diagram \ref{fig:pd_d0} for $V<0.6t$.
+These results are exemplary for any $V<0.6t$ in the phase diagram \ref{fig:pd_d0}.